-The School District of Menomonee Falls has been named a Top Workplace by the Milwaukee Journal Sentinel for five years in a row.
+The School District of Menomonee Falls has been named a Top Workplace by the Milwaukee Journal Sentinel for six years in a row.

 The Milwaukee Journal Sentinel's annual Top Workplaces program recognizes Milwaukee-area businesses based solely on employee feedback gathered through a survey which measures several aspects of workplace culture, including alignment, execution, and connection, just to name a few.